amaiya/ktrain/FAQ.md

     download it using **Method 2**.
   - **Method 2:**

-    a.
-Make sure  cache folder, `<home_directory>/.cache/torch/transformers`, is empty.
+    1. Make sure  cache folder, `<home_directory>/.cache/torch/transformers`, is empty.
-    b.
-On a machine with public internet access, run the following steps to download the model files to the cache folder:
+    2. On a machine with public internet access, run the following steps to download the model files to the cache folder:
      ```python
 	from ktrain import text
 	MODEL_NAME = 'distilbert-base-uncased'